bcgov/ppr-deprecated/proto/README.md

 Only show this page to users who are SBC staff or work for a company that is in PPR list of RPs or SPs.

 FS List
- - If persona's company is of type RP then list the FS that have RP equal to user's company.
+ - List the FS that have RP equal to user's company.
- - If persona's company is of type SP then list the FS that have SP equal to user's company.
  - If persona is SBC staff then list all FS

 ## Page: /client-codes